code-423n4/2023-02-ethos-findings/data/scokaf-Q.md

 Use NATSPEC comments where necessary

-# 6: Vulnerability goes here
+# 6: USE UNDERSCORES FOR NUMBER LITERALS

 Vulnerability details